Bruce LaSane

-Bruce Wayne LaSane (born March 24, 1967) is a former American football wide receiver who played eight seasons in the Arena Football League with the Cincinnati Rockers, Miami Hooters, Minnesota Fighting Pike, Milwaukee Mustangs, Orlando Predators, New Jersey Red Dogs, and Los Angeles Avengers.
-He played college football at Florida State University and attended Wildwood High School in Wildwood, Florida.
+Bruce Wayne LaSane (born March 24, 1967) is an American former professional football wide receiver who played eight seasons in the Arena Football League (AFL) with the Cincinnati Rockers, Miami Hooters, Minnesota Fighting Pike, Milwaukee Mustangs, Orlando Predators, New Jersey Red Dogs, and Los Angeles Avengers.
+He played college football at Florida State University.
 He was also a member of the Tampa Bay Buccaneers and Orlando Thunder.

-Early years
+Early life

-LaSane played high school football for the Wildwood High School Wildcats.
+LaSane played high school football at Wildwood High School in Wildwood, Florida.
 The Wildcats advanced to the Class AA state championship game in 1984 and 1985.
 His senior season, he was a member of the Super 24 team, was a USA Today honorable mention All-American, was named a Bally All-American and represented Wildwood in the Florida-Georgia all-star game.

 College career

 LaSane was a member of the Florida State Seminoles from 1986 to 1989.
 He recorded 46 receptions for 731 and six touchdowns in his college career.
 He was an Honorable Mention All-American selection by The Sporting News in 1988.